 A: You can clean your piano by applying a damp cloth to the keys and then wiping dirt away using a soft, microfiber cloth.
-You should avoid letting any moisture get into the piano, whether electric or not, as this could damge the instrument.
-If you have large, heavy, deep scratches, then you will need to send it to a professional for a full polish.
+You should avoid letting any moisture get into the piano, whether electric or not, as this could damage the instrument.
+If you have large, heavy, deep scratches, then you should leave the service and cleaning to a professional.

 Q: Can I learn a piano on a 54 keys keyboard?

 A: You can play a plethora of tones and even sing a bunch of songs with a 54-key keyboard.
 However, if you're talking about learning all the wizardry that goes into a piano - you may end up missing out on some of it if you've got a 54-key keyboard.

 If you're serious about it, you should get your hands on an 88-key digital keyboard or at least a keyboard with 61 keys.

 Q: What is the cheapest and quickest way to learn piano?

 A: Well, there are really cool applications out there that can help you learn piano on your smartphone.
 It's nowhere near to the original experience but it's a fine point to start from.

 We suggest moving forward with a Garageband on your iPhone and a couple of YouTube lessons - you'll come back thanking us!

 Within the city limits of NOLA, you may find Camilla hammering away on her 88, playing anything from old jazz to modern country music.
 Camilla's goal is to one day open a piano studio in New Orleans where she can teach the black and whites and other common jazz instruments to enthusiastic students.
 Ms. Haywood hopes to bring instruments to old and new musicians alike, reviewing pianos, orchestral instruments, and other products that make her tap her fingers to the beats.